Taylor Institution Library for disabled readers

 We encourage members of the University to contact the Disability Advisory Service to discuss their requirements.
 The service will liaise with the library.
 Find out more about the support and services available for disabled readers from the Bodleian Libraries.

-Other readers should contact the Taylor’s Operations Manager and disability coordinator, Frank Egerton, to discuss their requirements.
+Readers who are not a member of the University should contact the Taylor’s Operations Manager and disability coordinator, Frank Egerton, to discuss their requirements: frank.egerton@bodleian.ox.ac.uk.

-Readers with disabilities may be registered with the library as privileged members.
-This membership provides extended loan periods and increased borrowing allowances.
+Through the Disability Advisory Service, disabled readers can be registered with a library membership that provides extended loan periods and increased borrowing allowances.
 Readers can also request proxy borrowing on their accounts.
 This allows a nominated person to collect and return items on behalf of the reader.
 All items borrowed in this way remain the responsibility of the reader.

 All readers may renew by telephone, in person, or online using SOLO.
-Disabled readers with privileged membership may also renew and request reservations by email.
+Disabled readers with extended loan periods may also renew and request reservations by email.